nschonni/cordova-docs/articles/tips-and-workarounds/android/tips-and-workarounds-android-readme.md

 5. Make sure that you have the [required SDK components installed](https://taco.visualstudio.com/en-us/docs/configure-vs-tools-apache-cordova/#ThirdParty).
 6. If there appears to be a problem with the Android SDK, you may need to re-install it.
 Before re-installing, delete the /User/username/.android and the /User/username/.gradle folder to make sure you get a fresh copy of the SDK.
 After [installing the SDK](http://go.microsoft.com/fwlink/?LinkID=396873), try again.

+<a name="haxm"></a>
+##Resolve issues with the HAXM driver

+Conflicts with other virtualization technology such as Hyper-V, Avast, and Windows 10 Device Guard may prevent the HAXM driver from installing or working correctly.

+The issue can appear as an HAXM installation error or as an error indicating that you need to enable VT-x in the BIOS.

+To fix the issue:

+1. Disable Hyper-V (go to Control Panel > Programs, look under Programs and Features, and click **Turn Windows features on or off**).

+    If Hyper-V is enabled, disable it, reboot, and retry HAXM.
+2. Enable VT-x in the BIOS.

+    If VT-x is disabled, enable it, reboot, and retry HAXM.
+3. Check whether you have some antivirus software (like Avast) or other software using hardware-assisted virtualization and disable or uninstall the software.
+Reboot and retry HAXM.

+    For Avast, first try to disable it by going to Avast settings and deselecting (unchecking) these options:
+      * **Enable hardware-assisted virtualization**
+      * **Enable avast self-defense module**

+    Then reboot and try again.
+4. If HAXM is not working at this point, try the following steps in order:
+    * Reboot and disable VT-x in the BIOS.
+    * Reboot and enable VT-x in the BIOS.
+    * Uninstall HAXM and re-install it.

 <a name="couldnotcreatevm"></a>
 ##Could not create Java Virtual Machine error